View Document Text

 ITEM 14 - CLIENT REFERRALS AND OTHER COMPENSATION

-referral fee.
-The rules require the following:
+solicitor/referral arrangements.
+Such rules require the following:

 A written agreement between the solicitor and FVIM detailing the referral arrangement.